Sketch In, Sketch Out: Accelerating both Learning and Inference for Structured Prediction with Kernels: EXPERIMENTS

-Bibtex and Bookmarks \citep{katakis2008multilabel} are tag recommendation problems, in which the objective is to propose a relevant set of tags (e.g. url, description, journal volume) to users when they add a new Bookmark (webpage) or Bibtex entry to the social bookmarking system Bibsonomy.
-Bibtex contains $n = 4880$ training points, while Bookmarks contains $n = 60,000$ training points (see \cref{table:multi-label-data-desc} for details).
+\paragraph{Multi-Label Classification.} We compare our models to state-of-the-art multi-label and structured prediction methods, namely IOKR \citep{brouard2016input}, logistic regression (LR) trained independently for each label \citep{Lin_multi-labellearning}, the multi-label approach Posterior-Regularized Low-Rank (PRLR) \citep{Lin_multi-labellearning}, the energy-based model Structured Prediction Energy Networks (SPEN) \citep{belanger2016structured} and Deep Value Networks (DVN) \citep{Gygli2017}.
+Results are taken from the cited articles.
+Data sets Bibtex and Bookmarks are tag recommendation problems, in which the objective is to propose a relevant set of tags (e.g., url, description, journal volume) to users when they add a new Bookmark or Bibtex entry to the social bookmarking system Bibsonomy.
+The MediaMill Challenge \citep{snoek_mediamill} is a multi-label classification problem, where the goal is to detect the presence of semantic concepts in a video.
+They contain respectively $n = 4880$, $n = 60\,000$ and $n = 30\,993$ training points, see \cref{apx:multi-label} for details.
+We use the train-test splits available at \url{https://mulan.sourceforge.net/datasets-mlc.html}.

-For all multi-label experiments, we used Gaussian input and output kernels with widths $\sigma_{input}^2$ and $\sigma_{output}^2$.
-We used $p$-SG input sketches for SIOKR models, $p$-SG output sketches for ISOKR models, and uniform sub-sampling input sketches and $p$-SG output sketches for SISOKR models.
-For Bibtex experiments, we chose $p=4 \cdot 10^{-3}$, $m_x = 2,250$ and $m_y = 200$, and for Bookmarks experiments, $p = 3 \cdot 10^{-4}$, $m_x = 13,000$ and $m_y = 750$.
-All the training data were used as candidate sets.
-Performance of the algorithms are measured by example-based F1 score.
-We selected the hyper-parameters $\lambda$, $\sigma_{input}^2$ and $\sigma_{output}^2$ in logarithmic grids by 5-fold cross-validation.